 Replacing a vanity with another vanity of the same size is an inexpensive project, but adding a new countertop, plumbing, a double sink, a custom-made vanity, or hiring a professional to install it, could add substantial cost and value.

-Replacing a Vanity
+Cost to Replace a Vanity

 Replacing an old vanity with a similar size where the plumbing, electric, countertop, and basin will stay the same, should be reasonably inexpensive.
 This project will typically take a carpenter or handyperson an hour to complete.